2514millerj/vscode-meerkatio/README.md

 # MeerkatIO Extension for Visual Studio Code

 [MeerkatIO](https://meerkatio.com) is a personal notification tool for software developers with long-running scripts.
+Set up this extension to alert you after running a custom task or a test suite.
 The MeerkatIO Platform will help you save time and help you to stop watching your code run.

 ## Features